Skip to main content

 Why we chose the AMD Ryzen 7 5800X3D:

-The Ryzen 7 5800X3D might be the first processor ever specifically built for gaming, and it blows everything else from the same generation out of the water.
+The Ryzen 7 5800X3D is the fastest AM4 processor for gaming ever made, and it will hold that title for the rest of time, because there are no new AM4 chips coming down the pipe which can compete.
+It blows everything else from the same generation out of the water and remains competitive in gaming with much newer processors.
 Why?
 A curious technology called 3D V-Cache.

 For specs, the Ryzen 7 5800X3D is slightly worse than the base Ryzen 7 5800X.
 It comes with the same eight Zen 3 cores, but the clock speed is 200MHz slower, and you can't overclock the 3D-stacked part.
 The difference is that the Ryzen 7 5800X3D comes with an additional 64MB of L3 cache stacked on top of the processor.